Getac's Next Generation ZX10 is the Lightest 10-Inch Fully Rugged Tablet Currently Available on The Market

 - Getac's next generation ZX10 10-inch fully rugged Android tablet builds on the popularity of its predecessor, combining AI-ready performance and fully rugged reliability in a sleek and compact design.

-- Weighing 906 grams, the new ZX10 is the lightest 10-inch fully rugged tablet currently available on the market[1].
+- Weighing just 906 grams, the new ZX10 is the lightest 10-inch fully rugged tablet currently available on the market1

-- The new ZX10 is fully compatible with Getac's Essentials Suite of powerful software solutions, designed to help organizations maximise productivity across their entire operation.
+- The new ZX10 is fully compatible with Getac's Essentials Suite of powerful software solutions, designed to help organisations maximise productivity across their entire operation.

-IRVINE, Calif, Jan.
-14, 2025 /PRNewswire/ -- Getac Technology Corporation (Getac), a leading provider of rugged computing and mobile video solutions, today announced the launch of its next generation ZX10 10-inch fully rugged Android tablet, which combines lightweight design with powerful AI-ready performance and intuitive Android functionality for exceptional performance in the field.
-The next generation ZX10 is intended for professionals working in industries such as public safety, utilities, and transportation and logistics, who need devices they can trust in the challenging environments and scenarios they encounter daily.
+TAIPEI, Jan.
+15, 2025 /PRNewswire/ -- Getac Technology Corporation (Getac), a leading provider of rugged computing and mobile video solutions, today announced the launch of its next generation ZX10 10-inch fully rugged Android tablet, which combines lightweight design with powerful AI-ready performance and intuitive Android functionality for exceptional performance in the field.
+The next generation ZX10 is aimed at professionals working in industries such as public safety, utilities, and transportation and logistics, who need devices they can trust in the challenging environments and scenarios they encounter daily.

 Powerful AI-ready performance